6 Ways to Reduce CO2 Emissions Pollution in Industry

 How businesses and factories can reduce their impact on climate change

-The Intergovernmental Panel on Climate Change (IPCC) has reported to the United Nations that the Earth's climate system is undoubtedly getting warmer and concluded that it is more than 90 percent likely that the accelerated warming of the past 50-60 years is due to human contributions.
+The Intergovernmental Panel on Climate Change (IPCC) has reported to the United Nations that the Earth's climate system is undoubtedly getting warmer.
+The IPCC has also concluded with 95 percent certainty that much of the accelerated warming of the past 50-60 years is due to human contributions.

 The Industry sector produces goods and raw materials for everyday use, every single day.
 The greenhouse gasses that industrial production emits are split into two categories:

-- Direct emissions.
-Greenhouse emissions that are produced at the facility itself.
+- Direct emissions are greenhouse gasses produced at the facility itself.

-- Indirect emissions, which are associated with the facility's use of energy, but happens off site.
+- Indirect emissions are associated with the facility's use of energy but happen off-site.

-Even relaxing comfort standards by turning down the heat while at night and keeping temperatures moderate at all times.
-Setting the thermostat just 2 degrees lower in winter and higher in summer could save about 2,000 pounds of carbon dioxide emissions each year.
+Others are simple.
+Setting the thermostat just two degrees lower in winter and two degrees higher in summer, for example, could save thousands of pounds of carbon dioxide emissions each year per facility.

-- A carbon footprint can be measured by undertaking a Greenhouse Gas (GHG) emissions assessment.
-Once the size of a carbon footprint is known, a strategy can be devised to reduce it, e.g., by technological developments, better process and product management, changed Green Public or Private Procurement (GPP), carbon capture, consumption strategies, and others.
+A carbon footprint can be measured by undertaking a greenhouse gas emissions assessment.
+Once the size of your carbon footprint is known, you can devise a strategy to reduce it through technological developments, better process and product management, changed Green Public or Private Procurement (GPP), carbon capture, consumption strategies, and others.

-- Standing Up Against Coal, Tar Sands and Fossil FuelsCoal is the only fossil fuel (aside from unconventional fossil fuels, such as oil shale, tar sands, and methane hydrates) plentiful enough to contribute the amount of CO2 necessary to trigger irreversible climate change.
-Businesses that make a conscious effort to switch from coal to more sustainable energy sources, such as wind or solar power, can help to reduce CO2 emissions greatly.
+- Reducing fossil fuel dependence.
+Burning coal to produce energy creates carbon dioxide emissions and contributes to irreversible climate change.
+Businesses that make a conscious effort to switch to sustainable energy sources, such as wind or solar power, can help to reduce their daily CO2 emissions.